Natural Theology

-Is there a future for ‘Natural Theology’?
-Evolution, Cooperation and the Question of God?
+Is there a future for 'Natural Theology?'
+Evolution, Cooperation and the Question of God

 In recent decades, many have portrayed evolution as a process based solely on genetic selfishness, otherwise devoid of positive structure or meaning.
 In this lecture, Professor Sarah Coakley draws on recent developments in mathematical biology to outline a richer, multi-levelled depiction.
 She argues that the competitive drive of individuals to gain genetic advantage is only one of the explanations for evolutionary cooperation; a fuller understanding of the mechanisms at work indicates a much richer picture, in which selection and cooperation are in constant dialectical play throughout the evolutionary spectrum.